wilsonmar/WebSockets/JMeter.md

 Chocolatey installs without prompting for more user interaction.
 So it's useful in server automation scripts.

+NOTE: Instructions below are based on version 2.1.2 downloaded June 30, 2015.

 ## <a name="TestPlanFolders"> Test Assets Folders</a>
 1) Switch to Windows Explorer or Finder